PROTIEUS

 • Research summary

-Although the optimal treatment strategy in oesophageal (food pipe) cancer has been the subject of research for several decades, overall outcomes are very poor, with a 5-year survival of 15%.
-In the UK there are 9100 new cases of oesophago-gastric cancer diagnosed and approximately 7925 deaths every year (Cancer Research UK Oct 2019).
+Although the optimal treatment strategy in oesophageal (food pipe) cancer has been the subject of research for several decades, overall outcomes are very poor, with 15% 5-year survival.
+In the UK there are 9100 new cases of oesophago-gastric cancer diagnosed and approximately 7925 deaths every year (CRUK Oct 2019).
 Oesophageal cancer is a strategic priority for CRUK and a serious health problem world-wide.
 Pre-surgery treatment consists of chemotherapy or chemoradiation, but the optimal treatment is unknown.
-Over 60% of patients experience severe side-effects from their treatment and this impacts their outcomes.
-Proton beam therapy is a new radiotherapy treatment; there are currently only 2 centres in England with Proton beam therapy machines.
+Over 60% patients experience severe side-effects from their treatment and this impacts their outcomes.
+Proton beam therapy (PBT) is a new radiotherapy treatment; there are currently only 2 centres in England with Proton beam therapy machines.
 Proton beam therapy may help to reduce side-effects and is an important avenue of research.
 This trial has been funded by CRUK.

-This study aims to investigate if Proton beam therapy and chemotherapy given before surgery for oesophageal cancer significantly reduces the risk of severe toxicity and prevents delay of post-operative immunotherapy when compared with standard photon radiotherapy.
+This study aims to investigate if PBT and chemotherapy given before surgery for oesophageal cancer significantly reduces the risk of severe toxicity and prevents delay of post-operative immunotherapy when compared with standard photon radiotherapy.

 This is a phase II, randomised controlled trial.
-Patients over 16 years old with resectable oesophageal cancer will be randomised 1:1 into the experimental arm (Proton beam therapy, chemotherapy + surgery) and control arm (photon radiotherapy, chemotherapy + surgery).
-Patients suitable for immunotherapy will then receive up to 12 months of treatment as per standard of care.
-This UK trial will recruit patients from 15 NHS sites; all patients randomised to receive Proton beam therapy will be treated at either UCLH/Christie.
-Patients will receive treatment for 5 weeks before surgery, and for up to 1 year after surgery.
+Patients over 16 years with resectable oesophageal cancer will be randomised 1:1 into the experimental arm (PBT, chemotherapy + surgery) and control arm (photon radiotherapy, chemotherapy + surgery).
+Patients with tumour cells remaining after surgery that are suitable for immunotherapy will then receive up to 12 months of treatment as per standard of care.
+Patients with complete response after surgery will have the option of additional chemotherapy as standard of care.
+This UK trial will recruit patients from 15 NHS sites; all patients randomised to receive PBT will be treated at UCLH/Christie.
 Patients will be followed up at NHS sites for up to 1 year, and then survival data will be collected from NHS Digital for a further 2 years.

 • REC name